 More information can be found on the at the DHS HSEEP website.

-HSEEP Compliance is defined as adherence to specific HSEEP-mandated practices for exercise program management, design, development, conduct, evaluation, and improvement planning.
-In order for an entity to be considered HSEEP Compliant it must satisfy four distinct performance requirements:
+HSEEP consistency is defined as adherence to specific HSEEP practices for exercise program management, design, development, conduct, evaluation, and improvement planning.
+In order for an entity to be considered HSEEP consistent it must satisfy four distinct performance requirements:

 - Conducting a bi-annual Training and Exercise Plan Workshop (TEPW) and maintaining a Multi-year Training and Exercise Plan (MTEP)

 - Planning and conducting exercises in accordance with the guidelines set forth in HSEEP.